Large-Scale Scrum

 Large-scale Scrum (LeSS) is a product development framework that extends Scrum with scaling rules and guidelines without losing the original purposes of Scrum.

-Scrum is a framework for project management commonly used in software development, although it has been used in other fields including research, sales, marketing and advanced technologies.
-It is designed for teams of ten or fewer members who break their work into goals that can be completed within time-boxed iterations, called sprints.
-Each sprint is no longer than one month and most commonly lasts two weeks.
-The scrum team assesses progress in time-boxed daily meetings of 15 minutes or fewer, called daily scrums (a form of stand-up meeting).
-At the end of the sprint, the team holds two further meetings: one sprint review intended to demonstrate the work done for stakeholders and solicit feedback, and one sprint retrospective intended to enable the team to reflect and improve.
+Scrum prescribes for teams to break work into goals to be completed within time-boxed iterations, called sprints.
+Each sprint is no longer than one month and commonly lasts two weeks.
+The scrum team assesses progress in time-boxed, stand-up meetings of up to 15 minutes, called daily scrums.
+At the end of the sprint, the team holds two further meetings: one sprint review to demonstrate the work for stakeholders and solicit feedback, and one internal sprint retrospective.
+A person in charge of a scrum team is typically called a scrum master.